influx6/ideas/reactive/readme.md

   ```

   Like the sample code above:
    Cycle has a main Run(Main,Drivers) method that handles the feeding of drivers, that generate requests which are passed into a Main() function, that listen for those requests and replies with responses(using the namespace for the target driver).
 It heavily relies on Rjx(ReactiveX) library to provide the continuous, reactive stream of inputs and outputs.
-By handling the feed loop and cycle of outputs response into input requests,it provides the cycle of 'Computer -> <- Human' interaction.
+By handling the feed loop and cycle of outputs response into input requests,it provides the cycle of `Computer -> <- Human` interaction.
 A very powerful constructs.

    Questions:
    1. What exists in Cyclejs, that we can benefit from?